Year 6 2025 - 2026

 Year 6 routines:

-Wednesdays: Wednesday is PE day.
-Children can come to school dressed in their tracksuits on this day.
 Children receive home reading books on Wednesdays, too.
 These should be returned to school each week so we can monitor the children's reading; new books are given out every other week.
+Children should complete a book review in the reading record for each home reading book.

 A little about life in Year 6